Description

 OpenCVE Recommended Actions

-• Upgrade Airflow to version 3.2.2 or later to receive the fixed redirect logic.
+• Upgrade Apache Airflow to version 3.2.2 or later to apply the fixed redirect logic.

-• Configure a reverse proxy in front of Airflow to strip or reject off‑domain "next=" query parameters before they reach the login endpoint.
+• Configure the deployment behind a reverse proxy that removes off‑domain next= query parameters before they reach the login endpoint.

 Tracking